OpenMaine/maineballot/astro/src/content/posts/2021-11-02-Q3_RightToFood.md

 ---
 title: 'Question 3: Right to Food'
 excerpt: This resolution would give citizens the explicit right to grow their own food.
-election: 2021-11-02
+electionDate: 2021-11-02
 header:
   overlay_image: ../../assets/img/2021_11/Food.jpg
   teaser: ../../assets/img/2021_11/Food.jpg
-  overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
+  overlay_filter: 0.5
   image_description: Cut squash with a pile of squash seeds
 search: true
-categories:
-  - November 2021 Election
+election: november-2021-election
 tags:
-  - Food
+  - food
-  - Constitutional Resolution
+  - constitutional-resolution
-  - Passed
+  - passed
+yes_vote: >-

-yes_vote: I am in favor of amending the state constitution so that all individuals have the right to grow, raise, harvest, produce and consume the food of their choosing.
+  I am in favor of amending the state constitution so that all individuals have the right to grow, raise, harvest, produce and consume the food of their choosing.
 no_vote: I don't want to amend the state constitution.
-last_modified_at: 2021-10-02 T08:06:00-05:00
+lastModifiedDate: 2021-10-02
 ---

 ## The gist